 Pascual Innoventures, which is run by the third generation of Pascual family, is already working with Spain-based start-up Venvirotech on turning waste into bioplastics.

-The same month, the South Africa-based FMCG group unveiled a fund with an initial capital outlay of less than ZAR100m (then US$7.1m).
+The same month, South Africa-based FMCG group Tiger Brands unveiled a fund with an initial capital outlay of less than ZAR100m (then US$7.1m).

-The fund was targeted at product areas in which Tiger Brands operates, or in technologies linked to those operations, according to chief executive Noel Doyle.
+The Tiger Brands Venture Capital Fund was targeted at product areas in which Tiger Brands operates, or in technologies linked to those operations, according to chief executive Noel Doyle.

-“We believe that this [VC fund] will give us early access to some potential growth opportunities,” Doyle explained about the yet-to-be named fund.
+“We believe that this [VC fund] will give us early access to some potential growth opportunities,” Doyle explained at the time.
 He added: “We are not necessarily going to see the benefit of it in the next year or two but it’s something that’s essential for us to do.
 We have to find those high-growth, high-potential businesses.”

 In July 2021, Brazilian meat giant BRF made its first venture capital investment, backing Israel-based cell-based meat company Aleph Farms as part of a US$105m funding round.
 Its contribution was $2.5m.